georgiangeloww/Introducing_to_programming/week4/README.md

 bit_clear:
 Program that reads non-negative integers n and r from standard input and sets the rth bit to 0, printing n on standard output.

+bit_set:
+Program that reads non-negative integers n and r from standard output and sets the rth bit to 1, printing n on standard output.